Mylène Pakeeree Ι La Rochelle Ι France

 In the mid-2000s, the passion for photography came back to me with a small compact camera and then my dslr, (a little more evolved), became an extension of my arm.

-I recently joined a photo club where I had the opportunity to do my first photo exhibition.
+In 2018, I joined a photo club where I had the opportunity to do my first photo exhibition.

 I like pot au feu and meat curry, quiche lorraine and spicy food and cook all these and more.

 I dislike oysters and liars.

 I like to put colors, in my life, in my photos, in my paintings and couldn’t live a day without music.